r-devel/r-dev-env/docs/tutorials/contribution_workflow.md

 ## Contribution Workflow

 #### 1. Example Contribution Workflow using the R Dev Container:
--  To start working in R we will click on `R:(not attach)` option which is in the bottom right of our R-dev codespace.
-It will open R terminal for us.
+-  To start working in R we will click on `R:(not attach)` which is in the bottom right of the VSCode window.
+This will open an R terminal for us.

     ![alt text](../assets/rdev11.png)